-Throughout, G will denote a permutation group on Ω .
 G is transitive if no non-trivial subset of Ω is G-invariant; it is primitive if no non-trivial partition of Ω is G-invariant.
 (The trivial subsets or partitions are those invariant under the symmetric group on Ω .

 Many (but not all) questions about permutation groups can be reduced to the case where the group is primitive.
 This has been a standard technique since Jordan in the 19th century.
-More specifically, a permutation group can be embedded in a subcartesian product of transitive groups, while a transitive group (at least in the finite case) has a similar embedding in a wreath product of primitive groups.
+So how can we understand primitive groups?

 The following theorem (and indeed rather more) was proved by Michael O'Nan and Leonard Scott (independently) in 1979.
-The version I need here is little more than is in Jordan's Traité des Substitutions - the important extra information is all in the wreath product case.
+The version I need here is little more than is in Jordan's Traité des Substitutions.

 The following theorem (and indeed rather more) was proved by Michael O'Nan and Leonard Scott (independently) in 1979.
-The version I need here is little more than is in Jordan's Traité des Substitutions - the important extra information is all in the wreath product case.
+The version I need here is little more than is in Jordan's Traité des Substitutions.